dop3ch3f/reliability-tester/Readme.md

 # Reliability Tester

-- This is an application built in rust to help me test the reliability of my systems by set protocols
+- This is an application built in rust to help me test the reliability of systems by set protocols

 ## Plan